zapier/redux-router-kit/README.md

 };
 ```

-## RouterContainer / Router
+## Router / RouterContainer / RouterHistoryContainer

-The RouterContainer listens to routing state changes and delegates its props to the Router component, which takes the following props.
+The Router component requires a `routing` prop with routing state from the store.

+The RouterContainer component is connected to the store, and so automatically gets that prop.

+The RouterHistoryContainer component adds in a History component to update browser address state and automatically dispatch routing actions when the browser history changes.

+All these components accept the following props.

 ### `routes`